 Figure 7.26 shows a cart striking a spring.
-In Figure 7.26a, consider the motion of the cart along the direct path from the initial position $x_1$ , which is the position at which the cart makes initial contact with the free end of the spring, to the position $x_2$ (path A).
+In Figure 7.26a, consider the motion of the cart along the direct path from the initial position x_1 , which is the position at which the cart makes initial contact with the free end of the spring, to the position x_2 (path A).

-(a) Cart moves directly from $x_1$ to $x_2$
+(a) Cart moves directly from x_1 to x_2

-In Figure 7.26b, consider the motion along the path from $x_1$ to the position of maximum compression $x_3$ and then back to $x_2$ (path B).
+In Figure 7.26b, consider the motion along the path from x_1 to the position of maximum compression x_3 and then back to x_2 (path B).
 Show that the change in the cart's kinetic energy is the same for both paths if the interaction caused by the spring is reversible.

-(b) Cart moves from $x_1$ to $x_2$ via $x_3$
+(b) Cart moves from x_1 to x_2 via x_3

-• GETTING STARTED As the cart moves from $x_1$ to $x_2$ along path A, the spring is compressed and the cart's kinetic energy steadily decreases.
-Along path B, the spring is first compressed and the cart comes to a stop at $x_3$ .
-The spring then expands, accelerating the cart back to $x_2$ .
+• GETTING STARTED As the cart moves from x_1 to x_2 along path A, the spring is compressed and the cart's kinetic energy steadily decreases.

+Along path B, the spring is first compressed and the cart comes to a stop at x_3 .
+The spring then expands, accelerating the cart back to x_2 .
 To solve this problem, I'll consider the closed system made up of the cart, the spring, and Earth.

-2 DEVISE PLAN The change in the cart's kinetic energy is given by Eq.
-7.11.
-Therefore if the change in the elastic potential energy of the spring is the same along both paths, then the change in the kinetic energy of the cart must also be the same along both paths.
-I'll first determine the change in potential energy between the initial and final positions of path A, then do the same between the initial and final positions of the two parts of path B.
+DEVISE PLAN If the change in the elastic potential energy of the spring is the same along both paths, then the change in the kinetic energy of the cart must also be the same along both paths.

+First determine the change in potential energy between the initial and final positions of path A, then do the same between the initial and final positions of the two parts of path B.